VarunKohli18/swarm-net/README.md

 `read_memory.ipynb` and `library.py` are used for data collection.
 They require a physical IoT swarm setup to run.

 ## Data
-The compiled dataset is stored in `./data/swarm-sram-data.zip` and available on IEEE Dataport.\
+The compiled dataset is stored in `./data/swarm-sram-data.zip` and available on IEEE Dataport.
+Kindly refer to our preprint for more information on the dataset.\
 Before running the attestation code, extract `swarm-1.pkl` and `swarm-2.pkl` from `swarm-sram-data.zip` into `./data`.

 ## Attestation